GLOBAL MARKETS-Stocks rally after last week's rout on central bank policy hopes

 "There are going to be some nasty headlines in the next few weeks about people in various countries, including the United States, getting coronavirus," he said.

-Companies will issue profit warnings and some economic data will look scary, Clissold said, suggesting the market has not found a bottom yet.
+Companies will issue profit warnings and some economic data will look scary, Clissold said, suggesting that despite the rally on Monday the market has not found a bottom yet.

-Ned Davis examined previous global health scares since 2002, which registered a far lower gauge of investor sentiment, he said.
+A Ned Davis examination of previous global health scares since 2002 showed a far lower gauge of investor sentiment, he said.
 An average reading was about 13, and the coronavirus reading is only 27, he said.

 The epidemic, which began in the Chinese province of Hubei, has killed 3,000 people worldwide as authorities race to contain infections in Japan, Iran, Italy, South Korea and the United States.